How to Create a Stunning Ranunculus Flower Arrangement

 Blogger Stephanie Ziajka shows how to make a ranunculus arrangement on Diary of a Debutante

-Start off by grabbing 10-12 stems of pink ranunculus and holding them next to the basket.
-Trim the stems slightly shorter than the height of the basket and arrange them so that the blooms rest on the rim.
-Remember, be conservative with your cuts– you can always cut them shorter later.
+2. Trim the ranunculus stems at varying heights to add depth and dimension.
+To do this effectively, hold a bunch (10-12 flowers) of ranunculus stems next to your basket.
+Trim them slightly shorter than the height of the basket and arrange them so that the blooms rest on the rim.
+As a general rule, always be conservative with your cuts.
+You can always cut them shorter later.

 Blogger Stephanie Ziajka shares a pink centerpiece tutorial on Diary of a Debutante